Tatsuji Nomura: Application of animal ethics in CIEA

 CIEA has developed animal experimentation systems based on the concept "scientific animal experiments with reproducible results can not be achieved unless the experiments are performed ethically with the animals maintained in a normal state."
 To this end, the 3R (Replacement, Refinement, and Reduction of Animals in Research) principle proposed by Russell and Burch in 1959 was adopted.

 By using animals under strict quality control and controlling the environment so that the animals are not subjected to stress, it is possible to reduce the number of animals used in experiments (Reduction among the 3Rs).
 It is also possible to prevent infections such as mouse hepatitis or Sendai virus through periodic monitoring of the microbiological status of animals for early diagnosis and quality assurance and to minimize discomfort of the animals (Refinement).

 These policies are intended to maintain the animals in a normal state by minimizing stress.
 If the animals are not maintained in a normal state, reproducibility of results of experiments on animals as "living measuring instruments" cannot be assured.

 A system has been established in which mice with the human polio virus receptor introduced (polio mice) replace monkeys, which are closest to humans, used in neurovirulence testing of live polio vaccine (Replacement).
 The number of animals used can also be reduced by using mice subject to stricter quality control than monkeys.

 "Replacement" refers to a "switch to research not using animals" but a "switch to a method not using phylogenetically higher animals such as monkeys" is a method of natural protection.
 Using this alternative we succeeded in reducing the zoonotic risks for investigators (Refinement).

 Central Institute for Experimental Animals (CIEA)

-Dr. Nomura is currently Director of the Central Institute for Experimental Animals, Japan, that he founded in 1952, to improve the level of medical research.
+Dr. Nomura was Director of the Central Institute for Experimental Animals, Japan, that he founded in 1952, to improve the level of medical research.